-Carbonade flamande is a simmered or baked dish of beef, onions, beer (and sometimes stock), vinegar, sugar, green herbs.
-Mustard is often added, but not invariably.
-A thickening of some kind is usually present, it can be bread, flour or some other starch.
-Spellings vary, you will also see carbonnades flamande or à la flamande, and the noun in singular or plural.
+Carbonade flamande is a simmered or baked dish of beef, onions, beer (and sometimes stock) and, often, vinegar, sugar, and herbs.
+Mustard is often added.
+A thickening of some kind is usually present, bread, flour, or another starch.
+Spelling varies, you will also see carbonnades flamande, or à la flamande, and the noun in singular or plural.

-Carbonade flamande is perhaps the best-known dish in beer cookery, rivaled only by welsh rabbit, a melted cheese and beer dish.
+Carbonade flamande is perhaps the best-known dish of beer cookery, rivaled only by Welsh Rabbit, a melted cheese and beer dish.

-There are many recipes online, and many are similar in their essentials, but I find small changes can make a difference.
-I will set down the recipe I feel gives the best result.
-I will stick, too, to beef versus other meats.
-I find the dish is best with beef, but it is interesting to try it with pork or veal, say.
+There are many recipes in countless books and online.
+Most are similar in their construction but I find the variations can make a difference.
+I will set out the recipe I feel gives the best result.
+I stick to beef vs. other meats as I find the dish is best with beef, but it is interesting to try it with pork or veal, say.

-The etymology of “carbonade” is not without interest.
-It seems to derive from carbonado, and anyone who thinks twice will see the connection to charbon (coal), carbonized, and similar words.
+“Carbonade” seems to derive from carbonado, and one easily sees the connection to charbon (coal), carbonized, and similar words.

-A point of interest is, if you search the dish in Google Books for the 19th century, a few recipes come up, yet none involves beer, or that I could find.
-The recipes are similar to today’s, but call for vinegar, stock, or water or some combination.
+A point of interest is that if you search in Google Books for the 19th century a few recipes come up yet none involves beer, or that I could find.
+The recipes are similar to today’s, but call for vinegar, stock, or water or some combination.*

-However, reputable sources from the Edwardian era, including Escoffier, state the dish is a Flemish (Belgian) specialty and was cooked with “old lambic” or another “acid” beer.
-I’d think sometimes, or originally, the “vinegar” in old recipes was in fact a Belgian sour beer.
-The fact that vinegar is called for today when using a standard ale or lager makes sense as this would emulate the sour taste of lambic or gueuze.
+Sources from the slightly later Edwardian era, including impressively Escoffier, remark on the dish as a Flemish (Belgian) specialty cooked with “old lambic” or another Belgian beer of the acid, lambic group.
+Probably the “vinegar” in older recipes was sometimes a Belgian sour beer.
+The fact that vinegar is called for today when using a standard ale or lager makes sense as the combination emulates the sour taste of lambic or gueuze.

-So in all likelihood, the dish is not a 20th century invention but goes back hundreds of years in the areas of Flanders where sour agents – vinegar, acid beer, and verjuice or sour grape juice – were used in cooking.
-In general, carbonade flamande is certainly a survival of medieval cooking practices, many of which had a sweet-and-sour signature.
+So in all likelihood the dish is not a 20th-century invention but goes back hundreds of years in Flanders where sour agents – vinegar, acid beer, or verjuice (sour grape juice) were used in cooking.
+In general, carbonade flamande is a survival of medieval cooking practices, many of which had a sweet-and-sour signature.

-My recipe, which I will give in summary form only but in a way any moderately experienced cook can follow, is not actually mine, but from a book on Belgian beer cookery dating back to the 1970’s or 1960’s.
-I looked for it but can’t find conveniently find it, it is in a box somewhere.
+I give my recipe in summary form only but in a way any moderately experienced cook can follow.
+It is not actually mine but from a Belgian beer cookery book dating back to the 1970s or 60s I looked for it but can’t find conveniently find it, it is in a box somewhere.

-Still, the thousands of recipes you can find for Belgian beef carbonade are similar, differing only in one or two details.
-Some add bacon (I don’t think it helps the dish); some mix beer and stock (I like beer only).
+Still, the thousands of recipes you can find for beef carbonade are similar, differing often in a detail or two.
+Some add bacon (I don’t think it helps the dish), some mix beer and stock (I like beer only), some use ginger, nutmeg, or mace instead of green herbs.

-Some use ginger, nutmeg and/or mace instead of green herbs; some marinate the meat; some add the sugar or vinegar during the cooking or at the end, and on it goes.
-I have found that the recipe and method below gives an excellent result.
+Some cooks marinate the meat; some add the sugar or vinegar during the cooking or at the end, and on it goes

 A note on the beer: It may sound odd on a beer blog to suggest it, but the beer doesn’t really matter.
 I have used lambic, porter, Imperial Stout, Coors Light, and everything in between.
 If you use the sugar, vinegar, and mustard, which you should, it all comes out similar.

-So my rule is, I use any beer I have, a blend of different beers, flat beer, old beer – almost anything.
-A dash of any whisky, brandy, port or gin is good too, but don’t add too much, you don’t want a “brandied” overtone.
+So my rule is, I use any beer I have, or a blend of leavings – almost anything.
+A dash of whisky, brandy, port or gin is good too, but don’t add too much, you don’t want a “brandied” overtone.

-You need a kilogram (2.2 lbs) of beef, it should be a second cut like chuck, round, shoulder, even shank.
+You need a kilogram (2.2 lbs) of beef, a second cut like chuck, round, shoulder, shank.
 It can be sliced in half-inch slices or in chunks.
 I like chunks.
 You can flour the meat or not.

-Sauté it to a medium browning in a pan.
-Don’t add too much beef to the pan otherwise it will “steam”, do it in two or three batches.
-Slice yellow or white onions, four or five, sauté them in more fat, any kind but I find butter is very good, maybe with olive oil.
+Sauté it to a medium brown in a pan.
+Don’t add too much beef when browning else it will “steam”, do it in two or three batches.
+Slice yellow or white onions, four or five, sauté them in more fat, any kind will do but I find butter is best, maybe mixed with olive oil.

 Some people like the onions browned, I find it better to have them translucent.
 Transfer the meat and onions to a casserole dish, I use the oval enameled type.
 A Creuset-type is good as well but watch the cooking time, as the extra insulation holds the heat and these vessels need less time to avoid a drying out.

-In a pot on the element pour over an Imperial pint (20 oz) of beer, you may need about 30-35 ounces.
+In a pot on the element pour an Imperial pint (20 oz) of beer or more, you may need about 30-35 ounces.
 Add the vinegar, a few tablespoons.
 Any kind will do but a good red wine one is best, and the sugar.
 Sugar is important, you need at least a tablespoon, it modifies and mingles with the beer and vinegar to produce the classic sweet and sour palate.
-The sugar can be white, brown, even maple syrup works.
+The sugar can be white or brown, even maple syrup works.
 In a pinch, honey or molasses.

-Add as well a rounded teaspoon of mixed dried herbs – this is important – and a bay leaf or two.
-The herbs can be in bouquet garni form.
-Bring all to a boil, skim the scum that forms (this is also important, it makes for a better dish).
-Pour all onto the beef and onion mixture in the baking dish.
+Add a rounded teaspoon of mixed dried herbs – the mixture is important – and a bay leaf or two.
+The herbs can also be in bouquet garni form.
+Bring all to a boil and skim, this is also important, it makes for a better dish.
+Pour hot beer mixture onto the beef and onions in the baking dish.

-Next, take a couple of slices, or three, of semi-stale but good bread, any whole grain type say, and smear well with a Dijon or any good mustard.
-Place slices of bread mustard-side down on the top of the mixture, the liquid should come to near the top of the beef-and-onion mixture.
+Next, take a couple of slices of semi-stale but good bread, any whole grain type say, and cover well with a Dijon or any good mustard.
+Place slices of bread mustard-side down on the top of the mixture, the liquid should come to near the top lapping the bread.

-Cover dish.
-Bake at 325 F or even 350 F for a couple of hours, I find at 350 sometimes barely more than one hour is enough, test meat until it is cooked but still firm.
-Cooking will take more or less time depending on the meat, your oven, etc. It is better to let dish cool on top of stove, remove any noticeable fat, and then put in fridge and reheat well next day, it is at its best that way.
+Cover and bake at 325 F or even 350 F for a couple of hours, I find at 350 F sometimes barely more than an hour is enough, but test meat until it is cooked but still firm.
+Cooking will take more or less time depending on the meat, your oven, etc. It is better to let the dish cool on the stove, then remove any noticeable fat, and then place in fridge and reheat well the next day.

-Half-way through the cooking, blend everything with a spoon, you will see that the bread disintegrates and helps lightly thicken the sauce.
-Salt and pepper to taste at outset, it is better to add less than more, you can always adjust later, but too much salt ruins the dish (or any dish).
+I should add: half-way through the cooking blend everything with a spoon, you will see the bread disintegrates and helps lightly to thicken the sauce.
+Also, salt and pepper at outset but don’t over-salt, you can always more later but too much salt will ruin the taste (for any dish).

-I don’t like garlic in this dish, or not more than a hint.
-Some Belgian recipes use a spice bread for the thickening element.
-I have tried this with certain breads from a specialty baker but don’t I think it is better than a few slices of good whole grain.
+I don’t like garlic in this dish.
+Some Belgian recipes use a spice bread, a gingerbread-type, for the thickening element.
+I have tried this but don’t think it is better than using good whole grain.
 The idea is to lightly thicken the sauce.
 If you like the ginger taste, add a little grated or ground ginger.

-Drink the braise any beer you like or any red wine that can stand up to a sweet and sour dish.
-A good Zinfandel, or Beaujolais.
-Riesling is good too, a Spatlëse, say.
+Drink the braise with any beer you like or a red wine that can stand up to a sweet and sour dish.
+A good Zinfandel, or Beaujolais, say.
+Riesling works well too actually, a Spatlëse, say.

-Brussels sprouts lightly steamed or boiled, with butter, or cabbage sections cooked ditto, go very well with this.
+Brussels sprouts lightly steamed or boiled with butter, or cabbage sections cooked the same way, are traditional to accompany.
 Plain boiled potatoes, or noodles buttered, or the classic French fries of Lille and Belgium, also.
-French fries may sound odd with a braise but they are classic with this dish in numerous parts of Flanders including Lille.
+French fries may sound odd with a braise but they are classic for this dish.

-One thing I would advise: don’t mix too many flavours, you may get a muddled result that is okay but not great.
-Escoffier’s fairly simple recipe is here, (see pg.
-398), from 1904.
-It employs the classic lambic but is otherwise quite basic.
+One thing I would advise: don’t mix too many flavours, you may get a muddled result.
+Escoffier’s fairly simple recipe (see pg.
+398), from 1904, employs the classic lambic but is otherwise quite basic.
 Taste is heightened and improved as a result, imo.